simonmichael/hledger/hledger/hledger.m4.md

 3. The nominal acquisition cost (required).
 Usually this is the same as the transacted cost, ie what you paid for it.

-A cost basis annotation (described in [Journal > Cost basis](#cost-basis)) is the cost basis parts, comma separated and enclosed in curly braces.
+A cost basis annotation (described in [Journal > Cost basis](#cost-basis)) is comma-separated cost basis parts, enclosed in curly braces.
-We often omit unnecessary parts, allowing hledger to infer them.
+We often omit unnecessary parts, letting hledger infer them.
 Some examples:

     {2026-01-15, "12:05", $50}